Igniting Hope

 Latest Work Updates

-GRM Consulting began baseline survey activities for the RAC Pilot Project.
+ASP Foundation - GRM Consulting holds meeting for the RAC Pilot Project.

 The baseline survey will provide critical insights into the community’s awareness of their rights, existing advocacy capacity, and protection needs.
 This data will inform the design and implementation of RAC’s programs.